tymyrddin/purple/source/docs/ai-security/index.rst

 .. image:: /_static/images/threat-analysis-ai.png

-In most startups and scale-ups, security operations are not a separate SOC system sitting beside the product.
+In many startups and scale-ups, security operations are not a separate SOC system sitting beside the product.
 They are embedded inside it: authentication flows, abuse detection, fraud prevention, platform monitoring, incident response automation, and support and trust and safety workflows.